 It’s no secret that every generation has its own unique set of values and beliefs.
 This can sometimes lead to conflict in the workplace, as differing age groups struggle to understand each other.
 With the rising employment rate of older workers in Singapore climbing to 28.5% in 2020 from 27.6% in 2019 and the influx of young workers joining the workforce yearly, this issue looks set to persist further.

 So, if you are struggling to manage different generations in your office, don’t worry – you are not alone.
-As leading leadership management training specialists in Singapore, this is a common question that @ASK Training receives from our clients in our management training courses.
+As leading leadership management training specialists in Singapore, this is a common question that @ASK Training receives from our clients in our leadership and management training courses.
 In this article, we use our experience and expertise to discuss some tips for managing these groups effectively.
 Read on to learn how to start creating a more harmonious and productive work environment for all of your employees.

 1. Facilitate Opportunities For Collaboration